SeanDictionary/NJUPT-wifi/README.md

 ❗ Warning: If you are using a proxy,remember to add `p.njupt.edu.cn` to the proxy whitelist.

-Download the realse edition and double-click to run the file.
+1. Download the realse edition and double-click to run the file.

-If it's the first time to run the file.It will generate a config file `account.json` under the current path.Remember to change the details in config file.(Next session is about how to set the config.)
+2. If it's the first time to run the file.It will generate a config file `account.json` 和 `wifi.log` under the current path.Remember to change the details in config file.(Next session is about how to set the config.)

-When you move the file,remember to move the config together.
+⭕ Tips: When you move the file,remember to move the config together.

-After setting sonfig,run the file will try to connect NJUPT wifi.
+3. After setting config,run the file will try to connect NJUPT wifi.If it connected there will be a System notification

+⭕ Tips: If you want to exit the software,please use TaskManager.

 ## Setting